-- Webinars, online trainings, and tours of facilities that are at least 1 1⁄2 hours in length and pertain to District Business. - Multiple party conference calls convened by LGVSD subcommittees that are at least 2 hours in length that pertain to District Business - Non-public LGVSD subcommittee meetings such as AD Hoc meetings that are over an hour in length. - One-on-one meetings between LGVSD committee members with any other outside agency or committee via face-to-face interaction or telephone, which are at least 1 hour long, pertain to District Business and are not for logistical purposes only - Tours of District facilities with public officials external to the District that are at least an hour long. - Other meetings falling outside of the above listed meeting descriptions shall be brought to the Board for determination of compensability prior to any Board member's attendance at such meetings.
+- Webinars, online trainings, and tours of facilities that are at least 1 1⁄2 hours in length and pertain to District Business. - Multiple party conference calls convened by LGVSD subcommittees that are at - Ad Hoc meetings that are over an hour in length. - One-on-one meetings between LGVSD committee members with any other outside agency or committee via face-to-face interaction, virtual or telephone, which are at least 1 hour long, pertain to District Business and are not for logistical purposes only - Tours of District facilities with public officials external to the District that are at least an hour long. - Other meetings falling outside of the above listed meeting descriptions shall be brought to the Board for determination of compensability prior to any Board member's attendance at such meetings.